Video Codec

 Note

 The V4L2 video decoder assumes that one bitstream buffer must contains a complete frame data.
 The default input bitstream buffer size of GStreamer is 2MB.
 It might be some playback issues on high bitrate video (e.g. 4K 60Mbps) if 2MB is not enough for whole frame data.
-Applications should handle the buffer allocation by themself.
+Applications should handle the buffer allocation by themselves.

 Example: Multi-Display Video Playback Using GStreamer